 Abstract

-The morphometric characterization of the stingless bee (Tetragonula iridipennis) from the North Eastern Plain Zone of Uttar Pradesh, India (25025’62.12” N and 82099’20.28” E) was recorded.
-Forager stingless bees were collected from the blooms of Indian mustard at the Agricultural Research Farm, Institute of Agricultural Sciences, Banaras Hindu University, Varanasi.
+The morphometric characterization of the stingless bee (Tetragonula iridipennis) from the North Eastern Plain Zone of Uttar Pradesh, India was recorded.
+The Forager stingless bees were collected from the blooms of Indian mustard at the Agricultural Research Farm, Institute of Agricultural Sciences, Banaras Hindu University, Varanasi during rabi 2023-25.
 The collected samples were preserved in 70% ethanol (alcohol) and examined under a stereo zoom microscope.
 The fourteen key morphometric characteristics of the T. iridipennis species were precisely measured.
-In average, specimens examined were 3.83±0.105 mm body length, 1.40±0.027mm head length, 1.76±0.041mm head width, 1.58±0.028mm thorax length, 1.18±0.018mm thorax width, 1.50±0.019mm abdomen length, 1.17±0.004 abdomen length, 1.26±0.038mm proboscis length, 1.01±0.025 hind femur length, 1.38±0.025mm hind tibia length, 3.30±0.057mm forewing length, 1.37±0.040mm forewing width, 2.38±0.059mm hindwing width, and 0.58±0.015mm hindwing.
+In average, specimens examined were having 3.83±0.105 mm body length, 1.40±0.027mm head length, 1.76±0.041mm head width, 1.58±0.028mm thorax length, 1.18±0.018mm thorax width, 1.50±0.019mm abdomen length, 1.17±0.004 abdomen length, 1.26±0.038mm proboscis length, 1.01±0.025 hind femur length, 1.38±0.025mm hind tibia length, 3.30±0.057mm forewing length, 1.37±0.040mm forewing width, 2.38±0.059mm hindwing width, and 0.58±0.015mm hindwing.
 Based on previous reports of morphological characteristics, our morphometric measurements are corroborated, and we confirmed that the specimen examined is T. iridipennis.

 Introduction

 Stingless bees are eusocial insects with an organized system of division of labour and are commonly known as ‘dammer bees’ as they collect dammer (a clear to yellow resin derived from dipterocarp trees, used in varnishes and inks) (Rasmussen 2013) for the construction of their nests along with the wax produced from their body (Abrol 2012).
 The colony strength may vary from around 100 to 1,00,000 individuals depending upon species, and honey production varies from 200 to 5000 g per season (Couvillon et al., 2007; Rahman et al., 2015).
 Stingless bees are recognised as highly effective pollinators of a wide range of crops (Singh, 2023), owing to their frequent foraging activity and ability to visit flowers in large numbers.
 Their small body size and foraging behaviour enable them to access floral resources that may not be utilised efficiently by other pollinators.
-In crops such as fruits, vegetables, spices, and oilseeds, stingless bees play a vital role in enhancing pollination, thereby improving crop productivity and quality.
+Stingless bees play a vital role in enhancing pollination, thereby improving crop productivity and quality in crops such as fruits, vegetables, spices, and oilseeds.
 Unlike some pollinators that are active only during specific periods, stingless bees forage throughout the day and across different seasons, making them reliable contributors to agricultural productivity.
 Promoting the use of stingless bees in crop pollination offers a sustainable and eco-friendly approach to boosting yields while also conserving native pollinator diversity (Slaa et al., 2006; Rahman et al., 2015).
 The term ‘stingless,’ though a misnomer, indicates a weak or vestigial stinger in females, which is unable to inflict pain on humans, unlike the other species of honey bees.
-Instead of stinging, inflicting a mild bite with their mandibles, crawling into the ears or nostrils of invaders, or emitting a caustic liquid from their mouth, causing skin irritations, these are some common defense mechanisms in them (Makkar et al., 2018).
+Instead of stinging, inflicting a mild bite with their mandibles, crawling into the ears or nostrils of invaders, or emitting a caustic liquid from their mouth, causing skin irritations, which are some common defense mechanisms in them (Makkar et al., 2018).